motion/orbit/notes/next.md

   - Github sync auto select everything by default
   - GDocs auto sync most things by default
 - Really simple RSS Syncer
+- Location as a model
+  - This way we can search + generate feeds by Location

 # Nate